 of the planning committee for the Walk to End Alzheimer's.

-assisted Butler Hospital's Memory and Aging Department with recruitment for clinical trials.
+and assisted Butler Hospital's Memory and Aging Department with recruitment for clinical trials.

 She is a member of the Lt.
 Governor's Executive Board